U.S. drug charges against former Mexican defense minister are dropped

 Cienfuegos, 72, was Mexico’s defense minister from 2012 to 2018 under former President Enrique Pena Nieto.

-The charges prompted Mexico’s current government to threaten a review of agreements allowing U.S. Drug Enforcement Administration agents to operate in the country.
+His arrest shook Mexico’s security establishment, where Cienfuegos has maintained close ties, and prompted President Andres Manuel Lopez Obrador’s government to threaten a review of agreements letting U.S. Drug Enforcement Administration agents operate in the country.

-Seth DuCharme, the Acting U.S. Attorney in Brooklyn, said his office “stands behind its case” against Cienfuegos but that its interest in prosecuting him was outweighed by the “broader interest” in maintaining cooperation between U.S. and Mexican law enforcement.
+Seth DuCharme, the Acting U.S. Attorney in Brooklyn, said his office “stands behind its case” against Cienfuegos but that the “broader interest” in maintaining cooperation between U.S. and Mexican law enforcement was more important.

+Wednesday’s dismissal was without prejudice, meaning the U.S. government could charge Cienfuegos again.
+Mexico said its own case so far was based solely on evidence provided by the United States.

 Speaking in Spanish, Cienfuegos told the judge he agreed to be moved to Mexico and did not expect to face persecution there.

-His lawyer Edward Sapone said he expected the retired army general to be returned to Mexico later on Wednesday.
+His lawyer Edward Sapone said he expected the retired army general to be returned to Mexico on Wednesday, and later to his family.

 “Today is a day of justice, because today there are no charges against him, either here or in Mexico,” Sapone told reporters after the hearing.

-Cienfuegos faces no arrest warrant in Mexico, where the government has said the case was based entirely on evidence provided by the United States.

-Wednesday’s dismissal was without prejudice, meaning the U.S. government could charge Cienfuegos again.

-Cienfuegos was arrested last month in Los Angeles International Airport, becoming the first Mexican former defense official taken into U.S. custody for drug-related corruption at home.
+Cienfuegos’ arrest, at Los Angeles International Airport, made him the first Mexican former military chief taken into U.S. custody for drug-related crime in Mexico.

+While in office, Cienfuegos had worked closely with U.S. authorities and become a leading Mexican figure fighting that country’s drug war.

-U.S. prosecutors alleged that Cienfuegos abused the power of his office to protect a faction of the Beltran-Leyva cartel, while ordering operations against rival gangs.
+But U.S. prosecutors said Cienfuegos abused the power of his office to protect a faction of the Beltran-Leyva cartel, while ordering operations against rival gangs.

 Cienfuegos had pleaded not guilty to drug and money laundering conspiracy charges.

-Mexican Foreign Minister Marcelo Ebrard said Cinefuegos’ arrest had damaged the trust needed for bilateral cooperation fighting drug gangs, and the dismissal of the charges laid a foundation for future cooperation.
+Mexican Foreign Minister Marcelo Ebrard said Cienfuegos’ arrest damaged the trust needed for cooperation to fight drug gangs, though Wednesday’s dismissal could help ease tensions.

 “You can’t have close cooperation with all of Mexico’s institutions, and do this at the same time,” Ebrard said.
 “You have to choose.”

-His arrest came without warning to Mexico and shocked that country’s security establishment, where Cienfuegos has maintained close ties.

-Following the arrest, Mexican President Andres Manuel Lopez Obrador questioned the work of DEA agents in the country, saying they had been close to Cienfuegos for years.

-The case set off a flurry of frantic calls between Barr, DEA Acting Administrator Timothy Shea, and Mexican officials to calm tensions.
+Cienfuegos’ arrest came without warning to Mexico, and set off a flurry of frantic calls between Barr, DEA Acting Administrator Timothy Shea and Mexican officials.

+David Shirk, global fellow for the Woodrow Wilson Center for International Scholars, called the dismissal a “slap in the face” to many in U.S. law enforcement.

+“A lot of people probably put their lives on the line to bring Cienfuegos to justice,” he said.
+“The dismissal sends a message to law enforcement and organized crime groups that the U.S. government is not serious about its commitment to the war on drugs.”

 Cienfuegos’ arrest came 10 months after U.S. prosecutors charged Mexico’s former top public security chief, Genaro Garcia Luna, with taking bribes to protect the Sinaloa drug cartel once run by drug lord Joaquin “El Chapo” Guzman.